harelsegev/INDXRipper/README.md

 ## Motivation

-In NTFS, folders store entries for every file they contain in a special attribute, called $INDEX_ALLOCATION.
-These entries are called index entries, and they contain some of the file's metadata:
+In NTFS, $INDEX_ALLOCATION attributes may be used to keep track of the files in a folder.
+A folder's $INDEX_ALLOCATION attribute contains an entry for every file in that folder.
+Those entries are called index entries, and they contain some of the file's metadata:
 * File name
 * File size
 * Allocated size of file (size on disk)
 * A set of MACB timestamps

-The slack space in the $INDEX_ALLOCATION attributes may contain index entries of deleted files.
-Such entries may last long after the file's MFT record is lost.
+$INDEX_ALLOCATION attributes often contain a significant amount of slack space, which may contain index entries of deleted files.
+A file's index entry may last long after the file's MFT record is lost.
 Finding these index entries may help you prove a file existed on a system.

 ## Installation